Höfner: Paul McCartney

 The company is most famous through its association with Beatles songwriter, singer, and instrumentalist Paul McCartney, who is a longtime user of the Höfner 500/1 model hollow-body electric bass, first manufactured in 1956.

-McCartney played two left-handed 500/1 basses during most of the group's career—a 1961 model with pickups mounted close together towards the neck, and a 1963 model, with the second pickup mounted closer to the bridge.
+McCartney played two left-handed 500/1 basses during most of the group's career—a 1961 model with pick-ups mounted close together towards the neck, and a 1963 model, with the second pick-up mounted closer to the bridge.
 McCartney used the 1961 bass until the recording of With The Beatles in late 1963, when he got his second 500/1.
 McCartney used his 1963 bass almost exclusively during The Beatles' touring career, using his 1961 bass (repaired and refinished in 1964) as a backup.
 By 1965 McCartney had begun using a Rickenbacker bass in the studio—but he did bring out his 1961 model for the "Revolution" promo film in 1968, and for the documentary Let It Be the following year.
 In 1972, the 1961 bass was stolen, and was only recovered in September 2023.
 McCartney used his newer Höfner for the remainder of the film, including the famous rooftop performance.
 Though he continued to primarily use his Rickenbacker throughout the 1970s and 1980s, McCartney began using the 1963 Höfner extensively again on the 1989 album Flowers in the Dirt and continues to use it to the present day.